pandafengye/MIST/README.md

        Output folder saving the index files for reference genomes.
 The base name of the index is the same as the reference genome.

 ### MIST-cluster
   This module functions to assign reference genomes into clusters at user-defined levels.
 MIST calls FastANI program to calculate ANI for estimation of pairwise genetic distance, based on which the reference genomes are divided into clusters.
-Same as the Index module, once the clusters are established, users are not required to run this module before each independent job.
+Same as the `index` module, once the clusters are established, users are not required to run this module before each independent job.
 ### Command
   ```bash
   $ python MIST.py cluster --threads 8 --refdir Example_Dir/input/ref_dir/ --cutoff 0.98,0.99,0.999 --output Example_Dir/output/